-To customize the flavor of your fondant, simply replace the vanilla in the above recipe, stir in a few drops of your favorite flavoring, such as almond, lemon, or orange extract.
+To customize the flavor of your fondant, simply replace the vanilla in the above recipe with a few drops of your favorite extract, such as almond, lemon, or orange.

-To use fondant, roll it out with a rolling pin on a surface coated with additional powered sugar.
-For large sheets to cover cakes and cupcakes and for cutting out decorations, you will want to roll out a sheet about 1/8 inch thick.
+To use fondant, roll it out with a rolling pin on a surface coated with additional powdered sugar.
+For large sheets to cover cakes and cupcakes and for cutting out decorations, roll out a sheet about 1/8 inch thick.
 If you are going to cover a cake, you might want to invest in a special wide rolling pin designed for fondant, try this fondant dough roller ($8.89, Walmart).